hieuvp/learning-python/learn-the-basics/lists/README.md

 ## Exercise

-In this exercise,
-you will need to add numbers and strings to the correct lists using the "append" list method.
+You will need to add numbers and strings to the correct lists using the "append" list method.
 You must add the numbers 1, 2, and 3 to the "numbers" list, and the words 'hello' and 'world' to the strings variable.